FlowCI/docs/en/agents/ssh_host.md

-# Auto Setup Agent
+# Auto Setup Agent - SSH HOST

-Another way to setup agent is config hosts on ci server, and then flow.ci will create and manage agent by docker on the host automatically.
+Another way to setup agent is config hosts on ci server, and then flow.ci will create and manage agent by docker on the host via ssh automatically.

 ## Introduction